- Fake git!

 It also supports mercurial, which is nice if increasingly irrelevant.
 It has excellent interactive rebase support.
 But it often crashes half way through said rebase.

-On macOS it leaks file handles, which they claim is an upstream macOS bug, and while I do believe them that Apple has done a bad thing, the developer’s management of this issue is also a bad thing.
-Since that bug dates to 2011 clearly most other developers on the macOS platform have found more efficacious workarounds than blaming someone else via snarky links to bug trackers then giving up.
-Atlassian “solving” their clients’ problems by complaining and buck-passing might work if this bug were an amusing cosmetic quirk, but in fact, the side-effects of said bug can include, in my own experience, significant data loss and file corruption.
-I do not merely mean in SourceTree.
+On macOS it leaks file handles, which can crash the computer and cause data loss, either in Source tree and/or in other apps, and it has done that since 2014/01/20.
+Sourcetree devs claim that is an upstream macOS bug, and while I am prepared to believe them that Apple has done a bad thing, the developer’s management of this issue is also a bad thing.
+Since that bug dates to 2011, clearly most other developers on the macOS platform have found more efficacious workarounds than blaming someone else via snarky links to bug trackers then giving up.
+Atlassian “solving” their clients’ problems by complaining and buck-passing might work if this bug were an amusing cosmetic quirk, but in fact, the side-effects of said bug can be about as bad as it is possible for a software bug to be.
+To be explicit, I do not merely mean in SourceTree.
 This app destroys random data, when your whole system goes down the sinkhole of file handle exhaustion.
-Who would leave a bug in their software that destroys client data and brings down their systems unfixed for decadal time scales?
+Who would leave a bug in their software unfixed for decadal time scales when that bug destroys client data and brings down their systems, and known solutions exist.?
 Someone who you should not trust.
 This is a garbage product.

 There are other ancient and yet irritating cosmetic quirks such as ignoring remote repo ordering, which as of 2019 was unfixed since 2011.

-Despite its hefty corporate sponsor, this is a hobbyist project and inappropriate for professional use.
+Despite its hefty corporate sponsor, this is a dangerously incompetent hobbyist project and inappropriate for professional use.

 tig is a console-mode git GUI.
 It is certainly small.